otherness-space/basic/README.txt

 If you don't like Grunt, or would just prefer to use SASS' internal watch functionality, simply cd into your theme directory and run:

-  sass -r sass-globbing --style expanded --watch sass:css
+  sass --style expanded --watch sass:css

 If you would like to add BrowserSync support to your theme, please include the following JS snippet before the closing </body> tag in the html.html.twig file: